rmenghani57/uppaal2ros/README.md

 sudo apt install ros-noetic-PACKAGE
 ```
 ### Installation of MAVROS
 ROS repository has binary packages for Ubuntu x86, amd64 (x86_64) and armhf (ARMv7).
-Kinetic also support Debian Jessie amd64 and arm64 (ARMv8).

 Just use apt-get for installation:
 ```